-The valuation exercise was carried out in March 2021 with a valuation date of 31 March 2021.
-In applying the Royal Institute of Chartered Surveyors (RICS) Valuation Global Standards 2020 ('Red Book'), the valuer has declared a 'material valuation uncertainty' in the valuation report.
-This is on the basis of uncertainties in markets caused by COVID-19.
+The valuation exercise was carried out in March 2021 with a valuation date of 31 March 2021, applying the Royal Institute of Chartered Surveyors (RICS) Valuation Global Standards 2020 ('Red Book').
 The values in the report have been used to inform the measurement of property assets at valuation in these financial statements.
-With the valuer having declared this material valuation uncertainty, the valuer has continued to exercise professional judgement in providing the valuation and this remains the best information available to the Trust.
 Further information is disclosed in Note 18

-Note 1.29 Sources of estimation uncertainty
+Note 1.24 Sources of estimation uncertainty

 The Trust has no assumptions about the future and other major sources of estimation uncertainty that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+The Trust has identified one source of estimation uncertainty, where the range of uncertainty does not have a material effect on the financial statements